joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/05/16/crosswords/daily-puzzle-2025-05-17.html

 **Ottawa Charge eliminate Montreal Victoire to reach PWHL Finals: Takeaways**\
-`The Charge will advance to the PWHL finals after a 2-1 win against the Victoire in Game 4 of the semifinals on Friday night.`\
+`The Charge will advance to the PWHL Finals after a 2-1 win against the Victoire in Game 4 of the semifinals on Friday night.`\
 https://nytimes.com/athletic/6363086/2025/05/16/ottawa-charge-montreal-victoire-pwhl-playoffs-game-4-takeaways/

 **Kristian Campbell gets work at first base, perhaps opening second base for Marcelo Mayer**\